-How to write a vector in LaTeX?
+How to write and format vectors in LaTeX?

 \[ \vec{p} \]